Local Database Quick Search

 The Obituary Index : Birmingham Area Newspapers database is an ongoing project of the Government Documents Department

 of the Birmingham Public Library.
-Obituaries from four Birmingham area newspapers are included: the Birmingham News,
+Obituaries from several Birmingham area newspapers are included: the Birmingham News, Birmingham Reporter, Birmingham Times,

 the Birmingham World, the Methodist Christian Advocate, and the Shelby County Reporter.